TheOzzy/TheOzzy/README.md

 # 👋 Hi, I'm Warsame

-Aspiring **Platform & Cloud Engineer** with hands-on experience across automation, cloud workflows, Linux systems, and internal tooling.
+A Software Developer aspiring to become a **Platform & Cloud Engineer** with hands-on experience across automation, cloud workflows, Linux systems, and internal tooling.
 I’m currently transitioning into Platform Engineering, building projects that focus on reliability, scalability, and developer experience.

 ---